jcolag/entropy-arbitrage/2022-08-04-big-goodbye.md

 This exchange tells me that nobody on the writing staff has a name that people, particularly people for whom English is a second language, need to say in public.
 Anybody under those minor constraints quickly learns that you abandon the source language and always transcribe to the speaker's language, with any annotations for sounds that don't transfer exactly.

 I bring this up, because Picard has no reason to learn an alphabet, when the Jarada only asked him to reproduce the sounds.
-Just have someone smarter than these two transcribe it to the future equivalent of the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), and read it from that.
+Just have someone smarter than these two transcribe it to the future equivalent of the {% wiki International_Phonetic_Alphabet|IPA|en %}, and read it from that.
 We'll find out at the end of the episode that he only has about a dozen words to memorize, too, and doesn't read them.

 Maybe interestingly, Picard could have difficulties beyond just his ability to remember and pronounce words.
 If the Federation hasn't had any serious contact with the Jarada, their ears or atmosphere might not accentuate the sounds that the humans hear.
 Of course, the episode doesn't care about this plot thread---though the franchise does, as seen in [**The Voyage Home**]({% post_url 2022-04-07-tvh %}), released the year before this season aired---but it seems interesting that they focus on Picard's literacy in an entirely new language than how anything would sound to its target audience.